USS Ericsson (DD-56): Design and construction

 Ericsson was authorized in March 1913 as the sixth and final ship of the O'Brien class which was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to New York Shipbuilding of Camden, New Jersey, which laid down her keel on 10 November 1913.
 Just over nine months later, on 22 August 1914, Ericsson was launched by sponsor Mrs. J. Washington Logue, wife of the Pennsylvania Congressman.
 The ship was named in honor of John Ericsson, the builder of the ironclad warship USS Monitor during the American Civil War, and was the second U.S. Navy ship named for the Swedish native.
 As built, the destroyer was 305 ft 3 in in length, 31 ft 1 in abeam, and drew 9 ft 6 in.
 The ship had a standard displacement of 1090 LT and displaced 1171 LT when fully loaded.

 Ericsson had two Zoelly steam turbines that drove her two screw propellers, and an additional triple-expansion steam engine connected to one of the propeller shafts for cruising purposes.
 Four oil-burning White-Forster boilers powered the engines, which could generate 17000 shp, moving the ship at up to 29 knots.

 Ericsson's main battery consisted of four 4 in/50 Mark 9 guns, with each gun weighing in excess of 6100 lbs.
 The guns fired 33 lbs armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yards.

 Ericsson was also equipped with eight 21 in torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the O'Brien-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for Ericsson or any of the other ships of the class.

 Early career

-USS Ericsson was commissioned into the United States Navy on 14 August 1915 under the command of Lieutenant Commander W. L. Pryor.
+USS Ericsson was commissioned into the United States Navy on 14 August 1915.
 From October through December 1915, Ericsson operated out of New York and Newport, Rhode Island, on drills, in training, and on the Neutrality Patrol.
 With the Torpedo Flotilla of the Atlantic Fleet she sailed on 7 January 1916 for maneuvers in the Caribbean, using Key West and Guantanamo Bay as bases.
 She returned to Newport on 23 May.